BhumBhumrapee/ray-tracing/README.md

 ## Rendering

+### Openmp settings

-If compiled with openmp flag do this before starting the main program,
+If compiled with openmp flag do this before starting the main program else skip this section,

 ```bash
 export OMP_NUM_THREADS=NUM_THREADS